SkyChains/spacesvm/README.md

 Web3 wallet that can sign typed data can interact with SpacesVM.

-**[EIP-712] compliance in this case, however, does not mean that SpacesVM is an EVM or even an EVM derivative.** SpacesVM is a new Avalanche-native VM written from scratch to optimize for storage-related operations.
+**[EIP-712] compliance in this case, however, does not mean that SpacesVM is an EVM or even an EVM derivative.** SpacesVM is a new Lux-native VM written from scratch to optimize for storage-related operations.

 ## Demo: [tryspaces.xyz]